 - What You

-As the 2020 campaign season swings into gear, the national debate about taxes — including tax rates, tax types, and tax fairness — is gaining prominence.
+All incomes pay taxes, but the rate and types they pay are different.
 Tax policy is a critical component of our nation’s economic and fiscal landscape, but for individual Americans, the tax system can seem overly complex.
 Two of the most confusing factors?
 Marginal tax rates and tax breaks.

 This complexity means that the percentage of income that Americans pay in taxes can vary widely and depend on many factors.
 The United States features a generally progressive income tax structure at the federal level.
 As income rises, so does an individual’s tax rate.
 At the same time, high-income Americans benefit disproportionately from tax breaks, otherwise known as tax expenditures.
 In 2022, such expenditures for individuals and corporations cost $1.7 trillion.

 Let’s look at a few examples of how individual Americans would compute their income tax liabilities: